ProNeverFake/kios/README.md

 > BB: This part is skipped for now.

 ### Development Log

+- *04.09.2023*
+  1. Added node elaborations.
+  2. Sorted out the tree generation code in tree_root.cpp.

+- *03.09.2023*
+  1. Fixed the bug in action node switching in the tree. (undefined behavior without bool return.)

 - *01.09.2023:*
   1. Added CartesianMove and JointMove into ActionPhase.
 Added corresponding motion primitives and action nodes.
 Completed the ActionContext and CommandContext.